You don't need tensors to understand attention

 Keys and Queries

-An LLM’s score functions usually have some fixed structure to them, where only some aspects can be learned.
+Unlike the value function which is completely learned, an LLM’s score function has some fixed structure, and only some aspects can be learned.
 This fixed structure is the following:

 def score(input, last_input):